Enhancing Skills And Performance: The Role Of Peer Coaching

 1. Relationship: Peer coaching involves a partnership between equals, whereas traditional coaching typically involves a hierarchical relationship between a coach and a coachee.

-2. Expertise: In peer coaching, both individuals bring their unique expertise and perspectives to the table, whereas traditional coaching relies on the coach’s expertise.
+2. Expertise: In peer coaching, individuals bring their unique expertise and perspectives, whereas traditional coaching relies on the coach’s expertise.

 3. Reciprocity: Peer coaching is a reciprocal process where both individuals take turns as coach and coachee, fostering mutual learning and growth.
 Traditional coaching is typically a one-way process.